gfriesen98/ffmpeg-app/README.md

 Download from the [Releases menu](https://github.com/gfriesen98/ffmpeg-app/releases), or clone this repository:

-If you download the repository, open up the project in Visual Studio build.
+If you download the repository, open up the project in Visual Studio.
 The builds are located in `.\simple-ffmpeg-app\bin\Release`